OleksiiKova/rent-car-ireland/README.md

 3. [EPIC: Admin and Customer Support](https://github.com/OleksiiKova/rent-car-ireland/issues/25)
 4. [EPIC: Reviews and Ratings (CRUD)](https://github.com/OleksiiKova/rent-car-ireland/issues/26)

 The MoSCoW Method of Prioritization was also employed to categorize each User Story as 'Must Have', 'Should Have', or 'Could Have'.
-Some features classified as "Won't Have" were deferred to the Backlog for future consideration.
+Some features classified as 'Won't Have' were deferred to the Backlog for future consideration.
 It was crucial to focus on crafting User Stories that would achieve the Minimum Viable Product (MVP).

 Overall, utilizing Agile Methodology proved highly advantageous.
 It facilitated a more organized development process and improved time management.
 Although I did not set specific durations for each iteration, moving Tasks from the 'To Do' column to 'Done' was particularly satisfying and provided a clear sense of progress.